justintanner/rails-academy/win/README.md

 **Note: If Docker warns about WSL2 not being installed, please try re-installing with [PowerShell](#powershell).**

+## :tada: Congratulations :tada:

-## Congratulations, your Windows PC is ready. :tada:
+Your Windows PC is ready for Rails development! 🚀